+July 2017 (\$)

-Description Description of Trust Account General Ledger Balance as at 31/07/17 (\$) Deposit Retention for Projects Trust Trust account comprises funds retained for projects that are being carried out by the contractors and are paid back to them after the defects liability period.
-39,902.04 TOTAL 31,623,770.05
+Deposit Retention for Projects Trust Trust account comprises of funds retained for projects that are being carried out by the contractors were paid back to them after the defects liability period.
+39,902.04

+TOTAL \$31,623,770.05

-We noted that the Department had prepared monthly bank reconciliations as at 31 July 2017 for the above accounts.
-Our review of the bank reconciliations revealed the following anomalies:
+The OAG highlighted that the Department had prepared monthly bank reconciliations as at 31 July 2017 for the above accounts.
+The audit review of the bank reconciliations revealed the following anomalies:

-• There is a balance of \$734,667 that is appearing in the Judicial Trust account bank reconciliation as "Adjustment by Ministry of Economy in December 2013".
-This amount has been appearing in the Judicial Trust reconciliation since 2013.
+There was a balance of \$734,667 that appeared in the Judicial Trust account bank reconciliation as "Adjustment by the Ministry of Economy in December 2013".
+This amount had been appeared in the Judicial Trust reconciliation since 2013.

-We were not provided confirmation that the physical cash amounting to \$734,667 has been transferred by Ministry of Economy.
-It was noted that the Department has raised the matter with the Ministry of Economy on numerous occasions but the issue still is yet to be resolved.
-As a result, the cash at bank general ledger is overstated by the same amount as there is no actual cash held against this balance.
+The OAG were not provided any confirmation that the physical cash amounting to \$734,667 had been transferred by Ministry of Economy.
+It was noted that the Department had raised the matter with the Ministry of Economy on numerous occasions but the issue was still yet to be resolved.
+As a result, the cash at bank general ledger was overstated by the same amount as there was no actual cash held against this balance.

-- Included in the trust fund account reconciliation as at 31 July 2017 is a reconciling balance of \$49,774 for which relevant details were not provided by the Department. - Moreover, while monthly bank reconciliations are being carried out by the Department to reconcile the receipts and payments made out of the bank account, it was noted that the trust liability reconciliations for the Suitors, Sundries and Maintenance Trust Fund accounts were only prepared up to January 2015, January 2000 and December 1994, respectively.
-As a result, we could not obtain the detailed breakdown listing of those beneficiaries and ascertain their respective balances being held by Department as trust as at 31 July 2017. - A variance of \$12,786 was also noted between the Trust Fund Account balance (SLG 89) and the Cash at bank balance (SAG 52) in the FMIS general ledger as at 31 July 2017.
+Included in the trust fund account reconciliation as at 31 July 2017 was a reconciled balance of \$49,774 for which relevant details were not provided by the Department.

+Moreover, while monthly bank reconciliations were being carried out by the Department to reconcile the receipts and payments made out of the bank account, it was noted that the trust liability reconciliations for the Suitors, Sundries and Maintenance Trust Fund accounts were only prepared up to January 2015, January 2000 and December 1994, respectively.
+As a result, the OAG could not obtained the detailed breakdown listing of those beneficiaries and ascertain their respective balances being held by Department as trust as at 31 July 2017.

+A variance of \$12,786 was also noted between the Trust Fund Account balance (SLG 89) and the Cash at bank balance (SAG 52) in the FMIS general ledger as at 31 July 2017.

 Refer to Table 11.7 for details.